MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-send-messages.md

 **Language Generation** (LG) provides templates that include one or more variations of text that are used for composition and expansion.
 One of the variations provided will be picked at random by the LG system.

-The following example shows a simple template that includes two variations.
+The following example shows a bot response template that includes two variations.

 ```lg
 # GreetingPrefix